 - ✿ Perfect combination of natural wood and clear glass- Frame is made of sturdy and robust nature wood, 3 bulb terrariums are made of High boron...

 - ✿Retro Home Office Décor: Great for floral arrangement, cutting plants, artificial, freshly flowers, mixed bouquets, water rooted plants or live...

 Some people experience more serious reactions.
 They may develop a fever a few hours after being bitten.
-People allergic to gnats may break out in hives and have trouble breathing.
+People allergic to these insects may break out in hives and have trouble breathing.
 These more serious symptoms aren’t common, but they happen.

 As with any other insect bite, you probably won’t know you’re allergic until you get bitten for the first time.
-If you notice serious swelling, a fever, hives, or difficulty breathing, contact your doctor immediately.
+If you notice the following symptoms – serious swelling, a fever, hives, or difficulty breathing, contact your doctor immediately.